pjsharpe07/kicking_and_screaming/README.md

 #### Generating raw data

-Raw is generated from the [3 python scripts](./raw_data_etl/) that will load raw data into a duckdb database.
+Raw is generated from the [run_all.py](./raw_data_etl/run_all.py) script kicks off the other [3 python scripts in the raw_data_etl folder](./raw_data_etl/).

-You **must** run [fetch game data](./raw_data_etl/fetch_game_data.py) first and can then run the other two in any order.
-Each one will create a directory called `data` if it doesn't exist where a database called `kicking_dev.db` will be created.

-OR you can you can execute [run_all.sh](./run_all.sh) which will run all the raw data and build downstream models with dbt.
+Your easiest path is to run the [run_all.sh](./run_all.sh) which will run all the raw data and build downstream models with dbt.
+It will ask you for the mls year that you want to pull.

 This loads data into the `raw` schema of your database.
-Note that this will only load data into each table if the table doesn't already have data.
-Incremental updates will be released in future versions.
+Most raw tables are completely replaced for all data in the year that was specified.

 A sample python code to load player data would be below.
 Note that you should execute from the root of this repository.
 TODO: update to use absolute file paths instead of relative.